jhelovuo/RustDDS/README.md

 The [ros2-client](https://crates.io/crates/ros2-client) is recommended for talking to ROS components.
 The `ros2` module within RustDDS should not be used anymore.

+## Version 0.11.0
+* `DataReaderStream` sample stream now returns full `DataSample`, including sample metadata (`SampleInfo`).
+The old version returned only bare data value.
+You can access the old (simpler and faster) async stream as `BareDataReaderStream`.

 ## Version 0.10.0
 The `DeserializerAdpter` interface for attaching serialization formats to RTPS was extended to support deserialization with a "seed" value.
 This allows the deserialization process